migueldiazpdj/Multi-Axis-Regression-Approach-for-ITP-Aero-Manufacturing-Data/README.md

 ```

 ## 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License[LICENSE].

 ## ✍️ Author
 This project was developed for learning and educational purposes.
 Contributions are welcome!